cblevins/sp18-west/assignments.md

 **Pop Culture Review (20%)** - *Due Sunday March 18th*

-Write a 4-5 page (1,000-1,250 words) review of a movie, TV series, video game, novel, art exhibit, or other piece of pop culture that falls loosely under the "Western" genre.
-Your review should evaluate how it portrays the western U.S. in terms of the region's myth, memory, and history.
+Write a 4-5 page (1,250-1,500 words) review of a movie, TV series, video game, novel, art exhibit, or other piece of pop culture that falls loosely under the "Western" genre.
+[Full description of the assignment]({{site.baseurl}}/pop-culture-review).

 **Place Analysis (25%)** - *Due Monday, April 16th*